11 Ways to Build Self-Care Practices Into Your Daily Life

 5. Make Sure to Get a Good Night’s Sleep

-Here are a few tips for better sleep:
+Here are a few simple tips:

-- Block out light with curtains or a sleep mask
+- Block out light with curtains or a sleep mask.

 6. Treat Yourself

-It doesn’t need to be a grand gesture; it could be as simple as:
+It could be something as simple as:

 - Getting a fresh haircut

-- Purchasing that luxurious lotion you adore
+- Buying that luxurious lotion you’ve been eyeing

-- Enjoying a relaxing massage
+- Enjoying a soothing massage

-So, why is this practice so important?
+So why is this practice so important?

 7. Master the Art of Saying No